ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Administration/agents.rst

        0
      - OCF_SUCCESS
      - Success.
 The command completed successfully.
-This is the expected result for all start, stop, promote, and demote commands.
+This is the expected result for all start, stop, promote, and demote actions.
      - :ref:`soft <soft_error>`
    * - .. _OCF_ERR_GENERIC: